qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 the startup.
 When deploying custom applications using PyQGIS, there are usually two possibilities:

-* require user to install QGIS on his platform prior to installing your application.
+* require the user to install QGIS on his platform prior to installing your application.
 The application installer should look for default locations of QGIS libraries and allow user to set the path if not found.
-This approach has the advantage of being simpler, however it requires user to do more steps.
+This approach has the advantage of being simpler, however it requires the user to do more steps.

 * package QGIS together with your application.
 Releasing the application